 If a single signature line is used for the required certifications and other provisions, the certifications must be highlighted, boxed, printed in bold-face type, or presented in some other manner that causes the language to stand out from all other information contained on the substitute form.
-Additionally, the following statement must be presented in the same manner as in the preceding sentence and must appear immediately above the single signature line: "The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding."
+Additionally, the following statement must be presented to stand out in the same manner as as described above and must appear immediately above the single signature line:

+"The Internal Revenue Service does not require your consent to any provision of this document other than the certifications required to avoid backup withholding."

-If you use a substitute form, the instructions do not have to be furnished to the payee.
-The payee only needs to be instructed orally or in writing to strike out the language of the certification that relates to payee underreporting, if the payee is subject to backup withholding due to notified payee underreporting.
-However, you are encouraged to provide instructions relevant to the account, especially if the payee requests them.
+If you use a substitute form, you are encouraged (but not required) to provide Form W-9 instructions to the payee.
+The payee only needs to be instructed orally or in writing to strike out the language of the certification (Part III, item 2 (Form W-9)) that relates to payee underreporting, if the payee is subject to backup withholding due to notified payee underreporting.